-to be chosen by the student:
+1 specialisation course to be chosen by the student:

 Fashion design 4 (FD Spec.)
 12

 Collection 6

-Prototyping 6
+5 Prototyping 6

-5 Fashion design 4 (FDM Spec.)
-12

-Fashion design management 2 8

-Marketing and management 4

 Fashion setting 2 (FSC Spec.)
 12

 Art direction 8

 Styling 4

 5 Phenomenology of contemporary arts 6

-1 course to be chosen by the student
+1 course to be chosen by the student:

 Theatre costume

 5 Decoration techniques and technologies - Decoration 6

-Decoration techniques and technologies - Design
+5 Decoration techniques and technologies - Design

-Performing techniques for visual arts
+Performance techniques for visual arts - Performative arts

 1 course to be chosen by the student:

 Aesthetics

 5 History of cinema and video 6

 Introduction to cultural marketing

 Cultural anthropology

-TOTAL CR

-EDITS 5 TH SEMESTER 30